canonical/charm-ovn-chassis/src/README.md

 Networks for use with external Layer2 connectivity should have mappings present on all chassis with potential to host the consuming payload.

+## SR-IOV for networking support

+Single root I/O virtualization (SR-IOV) enables splitting a single physical network port into multiple virtual network ports known as virtual functions (VFs).
+The division is done at the PCI level which allows attaching the VF directly to a virtual machine instance, bypassing the networking stack of the hypervisor hosting the instance.

+It is possible to configure chassis to prepare network interface cards (NICs) for use with SR-IOV and make them available to OpenStack.

+### Prerequisites

+To use the feature you need to use a NIC with support for SR-IOV.

+Machines need to be pre-configured with apropriate kernel command-line parameters.
+The charm does not handle this facet of configuration and it is expected that the user configure this either manually or through the bare metal provisioning layer (for example [MAAS][maas]).
+Example:

+    intel_iommu=on iommu=pt probe_vf=0

+### Charm configuration

+Enable SR-IOV, map physical network name 'physnet2' to the physical port named `enp3s0f0` and create 4 virtual functions on it.

+    juju config ovn-chassis enable-sriov=true
+    juju config ovn-chassis sriov-device-mappings=physnet2:enp3s0f0
+    juju config ovn-chassis sriov-numvfs=enp3s0f0:4

+After enabling the virtual functions you should make note of the ``vendor_id`` and ``product_id`` of the virtual functions.

+    juju run --application ovn-chassis 'lspci -nn | grep "Virtual Function"' 03:10.0 Ethernet controller [0200]: Intel Corporation 82599 Ethernet Controller Virtual Function [8086:10ed] (rev 01) 03:10.2 Ethernet controller [0200]: Intel Corporation 82599 Ethernet Controller Virtual Function [8086:10ed] (rev 01) 03:10.4 Ethernet controller [0200]: Intel Corporation 82599 Ethernet Controller Virtual Function [8086:10ed] (rev 01)
+    03:10.6 Ethernet controller [0200]: Intel Corporation 82599 Ethernet Controller Virtual Function [8086:10ed] (rev 01)

+In the above example ``vendor_id`` is '8086' and ``product_id`` is '10ed'.

+Add mapping between physical network name, physical port and Open vSwitch bridge.

+    juju config ovn-chassis ovn-bridge-mappings=physnet2:br-ex
+    juju config ovn-chassis bridge-interface-mappings br-ex:a0:36:9f:dd:37:a8

+> **Note**: The above configuration allows OVN to configure a 'external' port on one of the chassis for providing DHCP and metadata to instances connected directly to the network through SR-IOV.

+For OpenStack to make use of the VFs the ``neutron-sriov-agent`` needs to talk to RabbitMQ.

+    juju add-relation ovn-chassis:amqp rabbitmq-server:amqp

+OpenStack Nova also needs to know which PCI devices it is allowed to pass through to instances.

+    juju config nova-compute pci-passthrough-whitelist='{"vendor_id":"8086", "product_id":"10ed", "physical_network":"physnet2"}'

+### Boot an instance

+    openstack port create --network my-network --vnic-type direct my-port openstack server create --flavor my-flavor --key-name my-key \
+        --nic port-id=<UUID OF THE PORT CREATED ABOVE> my-instance

 ## DPDK fast packet processing support

 It is possible to configure chassis to use experimental DPDK userspace network